HASwitchPlate/openHASP-docs/docs/configuration/gpio.md

 - Range objects, like a slider, arc slider, roller or drop-down list pass along a value between 0-65535, depending on their current `min`, `max` and `val` attributes.

+### Type

+#### Dimmable Lights:
+- Led
+- L8-HD (EU)
+- L8-HD (AU)

+Set the brightness of the light or LED between `0` and `255` when a value is received on `output#` where `#` is the groupnumber.

+When a led is controlled by a button or switch in the same group, it will be turned ON or OFF according to the state of the button or switch.

+When a led is controlled by a range object (slider, arc slider, roller, drop-down list) in the same group, the brightness will be proportional to the `.val` value of the object within its range (`min-max`).

+!!! example

+    Consider a roller or drop-down list with 4 options: `OFF`, `Low`, `Medium` and `High`.
+    The `.val` values can range from 0 to 3.
+    These will set the brightness of the led to 0 (0%), 84 (33%), 170 (66%) and 255 (100%) respectively.

+    For a roller or drop-down list with 5 options, `.val` ranges between 0 and 4.
+The brightness of the led increases 25% with each step.

+#### Moodlight:
+- Mood Red
+- Mood Green
+- Mood Blue

+Assigns the pin to an RGB channel of the moodlight.
+The three RGB channels can be controlled together using the [`moodlight`](../../commands#moodlight) command.

+#### Relays:
+- Light Relay
-### Relay
+- Power Relay

 Set the relay ON or OFF when an event is received on `output#` where `#` is the groupnumber or from another group `intput`.

 When a relay is grouped with a button or switch in the same group, it will be turned ON or OFF according to the state of the button or switch.

-When a relay is controlled by a range object (slider, arc slider, roller, drop-down list) within the same group, the state will be be ON if the `.val` value is halfway the range or above.
+When a relay is controlled by a range object (slider, arc slider, roller, drop-down list) within the same group, the state will be be ON if the `val` value is larger then its `min` value.

 !!! danger "Warning"
     Attaching devices to mains power can be dangerous!